Assassinations of George Moscone and Harvey Milk: White's resignation

-On the morning of November 15, five days after resigning, White asked Mayor Moscone to return his letter of resignation (a letter that had already been accepted and filed by the Board of Supervisors) and expressed his intent to continue serving as a Supervisor after receiving loans from family and receiving encouragement from his district's constituents to stay on.
+On November 15, five days after resigning, White asked Moscone to return his letter of resignation (a letter that had already been accepted and filed by the Board) and expressed his intent to continue serving as a Supervisor after receiving loans from family and receiving encouragement from constituents.
 Moscone returned the letter, but on November 16, City Attorney George Agnost ruled that White had in fact resigned and was no longer on the Board, pending legal review, and whether White could be appointed back to the position from which he had just resigned was also an open question.
-Moscone stated that if "legal problems" in the finality of White's resignation arose, he would appoint White back to the seat, but in any case, some of the more liberal city Supervisors and leaders, most notably Milk and Silver, lobbied Moscone not to reappoint him.
-On November 17, Moscone stated that White's resignation was final, and gave no indication that White was guaranteed to be re-appointed.
+Moscone stated that if "legal problems" in the finality of White's resignation arose, he would appoint White back to the seat, but in any case, some of the more liberal city leaders, most notably Milk and Silver, lobbied Moscone not to reappoint him.
+On November 17, Moscone stated that White's resignation was final and gave no indication that he was guaranteed to be re-appointed.

-On November 18, news broke of the mass deaths of members of Peoples Temple in Jonestown.
-Prior to the group's move to Guyana, Peoples Temple had been based in San Francisco, so most of the dead were recent Bay Area residents, including Leo Ryan, the United States Congressman who was murdered in the incident.
+On November 18, news broke of the mass deaths of members of the Peoples Temple in Jonestown.
+Prior to the group's move to Guyana, the Temple had been based in San Francisco, so most of the dead were recent Bay Area residents, as was Leo Ryan, the United States Congressman who was murdered in the incident.
 The city was plunged into mourning, and the issue of White's vacant Board of Supervisors seat was pushed aside for several days.

-On the 21st, Moscone confirmed that the city's legal position on White was that he had resigned, and further, that filling White's vacancy was a week away.
+On November 21, Moscone confirmed that the city's legal position on White was that he had resigned, and further, that filling White's vacancy was a week away.
 He again made no guarantee of re-appointing White unless he was legally obligated to.
 White appeared to interpret Moscone's statements to mean that he would be re-appointed to his former position.

-Assassinations
+Shooting

-San Francisco Mayor Moscone decided to appoint Don Horanzy, a more liberal federal housing official, to the position of District 8 Supervisor, rather than re-appoint Dan White.
-He scheduled a press conference to make this announcement on November 27, 1978, at 11:30 a.m.; advance copy had been sent to newspapers with late editions so they could begin preparing their stories.
-White had a former aide drive him to San Francisco City Hall that morning.
-He was carrying a five-round .38-caliber Smith & Wesson Model 36 Chief's Special loaded with hollow-point bullets, his service revolver from his work as a police officer, with ten extra rounds of ammunition in his coat pocket.
-White rapped on a basement lab window, and told a building engineer inside that he had misplaced his keys and needed access to City Hall.
+Rather than re-appoint White, Moscone decided to appoint Don Horanzy, a more liberal federal housing official, to White's former position on the Board.
+He scheduled a press conference to make this announcement on November 27, at 11:30 a.m.; advance copy had been sent to newspapers with late editions so they could begin preparing their stories.

+White arranged for a former aide to drive him to City Hall on the morning Moscone was to make his announcement.
+He was carrying a five-round .38-caliber Smith & Wesson Model 36 Chief's Special loaded with hollow-point bullets (his service revolver from his work as a police officer), and ten extra rounds of ammunition in his coat pocket.
+White knocked on a basement lab window, and told a building engineer inside that he had misplaced his keys.
 White climbed into the window at about 10:25 a.m., thereby avoiding metal detectors and guards at public entrances.